BernhardHumm/AAI/manuscript/02_Machine_Learning.md

-### Overview of Machine Learning Approaches
+### Overview of ML Approaches

-There are many more machine learning approaches than the ones which I briefly introduced above. *Inductive logic programming*, for example, is one of the early approaches.
+There are many more ML approaches than the ones which I briefly introduced above. *Inductive logic programming*, for example, is one of the early approaches.
 It allows learning logic rules from examples, e.g., learning the rule *parent(p1, p2) and female(p2) -> daughter(p2, p1)* from facts about a large number of people, containing the predicates  "parent", "female" and "daughter".

-A major disadvantage of such machine learning approaches purely based on logic is that the sample data must be 100% correct.
+A major disadvantage of such ML approaches purely based on logic is that the sample data must be 100% correct.
 One incorrect data record or a rare special case would invalidate correct rules, learned otherwise.

-Since in many application scenarios, training data is prone to errors, noise, or other data quality problems, most machine learning approaches used today are probabilistic ones.
+Since in many application scenarios, training data is prone to errors, noise, or other data quality problems, most ML approaches used today are probabilistic ones.
 They simply ignore rare exceptions as noise.
 Artificial neural networks, support vector machines and Bayes networks are prominent examples of probabilistic methods.
 Even decision trees can deal with probabilities.

-There is not *the* single best machine learning approach.
-Some approaches allow for explaining the machine learning results, like Bayesian networks and decision tree learning, others do not.
+There is not *the* single best ML approach.
+Some approaches allow for explaining the ML results, like Bayesian networks and decision tree learning, others do not.
 Some approaches take into account many hidden, implicit dependencies between attributes of the data without the need of explicit modeling, like artificial neural networks and support vector machines.
-Selecting the right machine learning approach for a specific use case requires experience and often a great deal of experimenting and testing.
+Selecting the right ML approach for a specific use case requires experience and often a great deal of experimenting and testing.

 Fig. 2.13 can help making such a decision by classifying prominent ML approaches to the main ML tasks.